signladmin/master/intermediate-guide/pi-pool-tutorial/environment-setup.md

 ### Retrieve aarch64 binaries

 {% hint style="info" %}
 It is no longer possible to build GHC for arm out of the box.
-The **unofficial** cardano-node & cardano-cli binaries available to us are being built by an IOHK engineer in his spare time.
+The **unofficial** cardano-node & cardano-cli binaries available to us are being built by an IOHK engineer in his **spare time**.
 Please visit the '[Arming Cardano](https://t.me/joinchat/FeKTCBu-pn5OUZUz4joF2w)' Telegram group for more information.
 {% endhint %}

 ```bash